einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 ### 3.5 Attendance + Participation Policy

+#### 3.5.1 The Band Model

+In the symphony orchestra, or in any band, each individual musician contributes something unique.
+And I mean something _very real_ here; not some vague sense of personal uniqueness: Often, each person carries a specific melodic strain written especially for them, or their part, perhaps one of many _melodic voices_ in a _contrapuntal fabric_.
+As you may know, the effect of good counterpoint combined with good playing creates something _miraculous_ — something that cannot be replicated by any of those melodies on their own.
+In the absence of the skills contributed by each person occupying a chair on stage, _a musical structure cannot remain intact_.
+The group suffers.
+Bandmates who have been playing together for several years sound better for a reason.
+You can even hear it.

+Unlike the orchestra, however, in class there is no “sub list” to fill your seat when you cannot be here.
+This semester, think of yourselves as members of the orchestra, the band, the collective, or the crew.
+“The show must go on” exists as an idiom because _nobody else can carry your part_ in the musical fabric.
+It means that you make your presence a priority, and that you _contribute to the group_ because you understand that your presence offers precisely what others cannot.
+Your presence has value that resists being quantified.
+It also means that your absence is _felt_ as a detriment to the community’s _progress_ from one rehearsal to the next.
+So avoid absences and lateness wherever possible for our collective benefit.
+In reality, musicians don’t show up for rehearsals _having prepared and practiced in advance_ simply because some teacher told them to.
+They elect to do this on their own, of their own volition, _because they know their value_.

+#### 3.5.2 Absences

-Success in this course depends on your consistent attendance and active engagement.
-Because this is a skills-building course where each week builds on the previous, missing more than 3 class sessions will negatively affect your grade.
-If you anticipate ongoing conflicts, please speak with me early so we can develop a plan.
+Success in this course depends on your consistent attendance and active engagement with our skills building goals. **Up to 2 excused absences are permitted.
+After these 2, additional absences will be treated as unexcused and will negatively impact your attendance and participation grade**.
+If you anticipate conflicts, it is my expectation that you will speak with me as soon as possible and early in the semester (i.e., by Week 3). **A lack of communication about planned absences will therefore be treated as unexcused**.

-* However, missing a class should be avoided when possible.
+**Absences and/or lateness must be accompanied by documentation and/or include advance notice**.
+These will not impact on your grade if they are reported in advance and are infrequent.
+Absences will be excused in cases of: documentation of illness provided by a doctor’s note and/or SSA, religious observance, official school-related activity, and on a case-by-case basis for other critical events, at the discretion of the instructor.
+Note that **you are never required to disclose personal information to me**.
+Your SSA can serve as a liaison to communicate personal needs to me as well.
+Should there be significant campus changes regarding public health, all accommodations will be made to ensure your progress and wellbeing.

 In a skills-building music technology course such as this one, we must ensure that you are up-to-date on our materials each week — partly because the next week will often build on the materials covered last week.

-* Missing _more than_ 3 class sessions will result in a grade reduction or possibly a failure of the course, depending on whether a student satisfies additional makeup work assigned by the instructor.
-In this scenario, the student completes all Max patching, assignments, projects, and any additional material assigned by the instructor to help ensure understanding or evaluation of progress.
-Additional materials may, in some cases, require the student to attend periodic check-in meetings with the instructor to ensure the student understands material missed in class.
-Failure to meet with the instructor to evaluate progress in such a circumstance will result in a grade reduction if progress is otherwise not demonstrated in the student's submitted work.
+Missing _more than_ 2 class sessions will result in a grade reduction.
+Additional absences will further lower your grade and result in additionally assigned makeup work assigned by the instructor.
+In this scenario, the student completes all assignments, projects, and any additional material assigned by the instructor to help ensure understanding or evaluation of progress.

 #### 3.5.1 Prompt Arrival